 As you may know, getting a properly exposed image is a combination of the ISO, aperture, and shutter speed.
 Let’s assume you are shooting in natural light or with a continuous light (e.g., LED).
 If you want to keep your ISO low (say ISO 100) in order to minimize grain and your aperture high (say F16) in order to keep everything in focus, then you will need a relatively slow shutter speed depending on how much light you have available.
 You may need to drop your shutter speed to 1/30 or even lower in order to properly expose your scene without increasing your ISO or changing your aperture.
-For most people, this will be too low to hand hold your camera and get a sharp image.
+Most people will find this will be too low to hand hold your camera and get a sharp image.
 (For context, things usually get shaky for me below shutter speed 1/100).

 For this reason (and several others), I consider a tripod or c-stand to be one of the most essential pieces of equipment for flat lay photography.
-In addition to decreasing back pain and maintaining a consistent vantage point while tweaking your styling, mounting your camera to your tripod or c-stand will keep it steady enough to almost guarantee a sharp image…assuming all of the other culprits are tackled.
+In addition to decreasing back pain and maintaining a consistent vantage point while tweaking your styling, mounting your camera to your tripod or c-stand will keep it steady enough to almost guarantee a tack sharp image…assuming all of the other culprits are tackled.